 patient safety and to offer topics that are relevant to non-physicians.

 With that in mind, nursing continuing education credit is now available for nurse attendees.
-As Dr. Sedgwick departs her role in this conference, she wishes to
+As Dr. Sedgwick departs her role as Activity Director for the Conference, she wishes to

 encourage individuals who have ideas about how to improve care, to pursue those